 Coillte owns and manages around half of the forests in the Dublin Mountains, with the remainder managed by private forest owners.
 When this land was first planted with trees between the early 1940s and late 1960s, Dublin was a much smaller city and nobody thought much about outdoor recreation in forests.
 Today, these forests are among the most important recreational sites for a growing urban population seeking fresh air and green space: Coillte’s most popular forest, Ticknock, has had on average over 1,000 visits per day in 2021!

-Until now, we have managed these areas primarily for commercial purposes.
+Until now, we have managed these areas primarily for timber production.
 But because of their popularity and proximity to the city, it’s now time to put the needs of people and nature much higher on the agenda.

 Through the Dublin Mountains Makeover, an area of over 900 hectares across nine Coillte forests will transition away from the clearfell and replanting cycle towards a different model.
 Multi-generational forests managed under ‘Continuous Cover Forestry’ (CCF) principles will maintain their green canopy on a permanent basis.
 In other areas, Sitka spruce and lodgepole pine trees will be removed and replanted (R&R) with native species such as Scots pine, birch, rowan, oak, holly and willow to provide habitat for nature and bring autumn colours to the hills.

-Work will start on the Dublin Mountains Makeover in June 2020 and will continue for many years, possibly decades.
+Work started on the Dublin Mountains Makeover in June 2020 and will continue for many years, possibly decades.
 It will be a slow and careful process, conducted in a way that minimises disruption to local residents and visitors, while locking in benefits for nature, recreation and the landscape that will be enjoyed by generations to come.